m-labs/artiq/doc/manual/building_developing.rst

 Kasli-SoC, ZC706 or EBAZ4205 (ARTIQ on Zynq)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The building process for :ref:`zynq-devices` is a little more complex.
+The building process for :ref:`Zynq devices <devices-table>` is a little more complex.
 The easiest method is to leverage ``nix build`` and the ``makeArtiqZynqPackage`` utility provided by the official flake.
 The ensuing command is rather long, because it uses a multi-clause expression in the Nix language to describe the desired result; it can be executed piece-by-piece using the `Nix REPL <https://nix.dev/manual/nix/2.18/command-ref/new-cli/nix3-repl.html>`_, but ``nix build`` provides a lot of useful conveniences.

 For Kasli-SoC, run: ::